pessimist101/basebot/README.md

 This is a barebones Discord bot written in discord.py

 ## Setup
-Create a `config.json` file using the template `example.config.json` Input all the necessary fields.
-You'll need to acquire a bot token from the Discord Developers portal.
+Create a `config.json` file using the template `example.config.json` and input all the necessary fields - you'll need to acquire a bot token from the Discord Developers portal.
 Create a virtual environment and install the packages required for this bot within the virtual environment.
 I use the venv module in python.
 ```
 $ python3 -m venv ./env